iiasa/message-ix-models/doc/global/source/message_DB_new_features.rst

 ----

 - per-item changelog and annotations (old/new values, user, date-time, script, comments)
-- import any changes directly from original data sources (using specific Java functions or a Python)
+- import any changes directly from original data sources (using specific Java functions, or any Python data-processing script plus a Java interface)
 - **to do:** restructure changelog as relational database
 - import list of set and parameter changes using Excel spreadsheet following the IAMC-template
 - import list of parameter changes using Nils' Excel spreadsheet for technology cost projection